thatcosmonaut/dota_assistant/README.md

 ## How It Works

 The current version of the algorithm uses vector math to try and find the hero that will best fit into your current lineup to get the team as close as possible to an ideal team composition.
-Right now the algorithm optimizes for the standard 2-1-2 lane distribution, but future versions may allow picking for trilanes and other non-standard strategies.
+Right now the algorithm allows you to choose between a 2-1-2, jungling, or trilane composition.
+I am still working out the kinks of jungling and trilane picking so bear with me if that doesn't work quite as nicely as 2-1-2 picking just yet.

 The attributes that the algorithm takes into account are:
-Attack type (melee or ranged), the hero's viability in mid-lane, and the different roles that each hero is suited to.
+Attack type (melee or ranged), the hero's viability in a solo lane, and the different roles that each hero is suited to.

 A hero vector is constructed as follows:
 AT
-MID
+SOLO
 CARRY
 DISABLE
 DURABLE